 - The structural integrity of your home.

-While many people only think of the West Coast as susceptible to earthquakes, the U.S. Geological Survey says several parts of the country are high-risk areas due to the potential amount of damage an earthquake may cause.
-The agency lists 16 states with the highest earthquake hazard:
+While many people only think of the West Coast as susceptible to earthquakes, the U.S. Geological Survey says several parts of the country are high-risk areas due to the potential amount of damage to buildings and the risk of casualties an earthquake may cause.
+The agency lists 10 states with the most people exposed to earthquakes:

 - South Carolina.

-Is earthquake insurance expensive?
-The cost varies widely, and ranges from $800 to $5,000 per year.
+The cost of earthquake insurance varies widely, and ranges from $800 to $5,000 per year.

 Factors affecting price include: